RaghaniMadhu/movie-rating/README.md

 5. Starred Page: List the movies that are star marked and persist the data on this page.
    - Implement an “Unstar” button.

+Completed Everything Except Add a Movie in given time.